TIBCOSoftware/snappydata/docs/monitoring/monitoring.md

 <a id="table"></a>
 ### Tables
 The **Tables** section lists all the tables in the cluster along with their corresponding statistical details.
-All these details can be set to automatically refresh after every five seconds.
+All these details are automatically refreshed after every five seconds.

 ![Tables](../Images/Dashboard-TablesList.png)